crayfishx/hiera-mysql/README.md

 Introduction
 ============

-Hiera is a configuration data store with pluggable back ends, hiera-mysql is a back end that fetches configuration valus from a MySQL database.
+Hiera is a configuration data store with pluggable back ends, hiera-mysql is a back end that fetches configuration valus from a MySQL/MariaDB database.
 It can be use instead of or along side other back ends.

 Configuration